Bennet09/Location-map-/README.md

 Overview

 The Movement Tracker Application is a mobile app developed using Kotlin and Android Studio.
 It allows users to track their movements in real time, providing insights into their routes, distances traveled, and movement patterns.
-The app uses GPS and location services to log user activity and displays data visually on an interactive map.
+The app utilizes GPS and location services to log user activity and displays data visually on an interactive map.

 Features